Creamy Vegetarian Wild Rice and Mushroom Soup

 Frequently Asked Questions

 Absolutely.
-Saute the onion, celery, carrots, garlic, and mushrooms first to build flavor, then transfer everything (including the broth, rice, and seasonings but not the cream) to your slow cooker.
+Saute the mushrooms, onion, celery, carrots, and garlic first for best flavor, then transfer everything except the cream to your slow cooker.
 Cook on LOW for 6 to 7 hours or HIGH for 3 to 4 hours.
-Stir in the cream in the last 15 minutes before serving.
+Stir in the cooked wild rice and heavy cream in the final 30 minutes.
+This makes it an easy wild rice soup crockpot vegetarian meal with very little hands-on time.

 Comments & Reviews